utkarshayachit/azfinsim/docs/README.md

         --output-path  <output filename>
 ```

+For `concat`, the `cache-path` parameter is a glob pattern that matches the input files.
-For example, if the input files are named `trades.0.csv`, `trades.1.csv`, ..., `trades.9.csv` and are placed in the directory `/tmp/trades`, then the following command can be used to merge them back into a single file:
+For example, if the input files are named `trades.0.csv`, `trades.1.csv`, ..., `trades.9.csv` and are placed in
+the directory `/tmp/trades`, then the following command can be used to merge them back into a single file:

 ```sh
 python3 -m azfinsim.concat                               \